-For reasons of efficiency a threshold (tax-free allowance) of € 5 million will apply for this scheme.
+For reasons of efficiency a threshold (tax-free allowance) of $\leqslant$ 5 million will apply for this scheme.
 The scheme will apply for registered office moves and cross-border mergers, divisions and share mergers.
 If one of these taxable conditions occurs, a dividend tax declaration must be submitted with the tax base 'net profit' (visible and deferred tax reserves).
 The recognised paid-up capital and tax-free allowance are then deducted from this amount.
 Withholding exemptions in participating interests are not affected.
 In practice this exit levy will in particular affect profit reserves to which portfolio shareholders of listed companies are entitled.
 The dividend tax is withheld by the distributing company.
+In both situations the exit dividend tax qualifies as an (offsetable) withholding tax or the final tax levy for the shareholder in question.

+The dividend tax is withheld by the distributing company.
 In both situations the exit dividend tax qualifies as an (offsettable) withholding tax or the final tax levy for the shareholder in question.

 In the reverse situation in which a company has moved its registered office to the Netherlands, a step-up applies for the existing 'net profit'.

 Another important aspect of the bill relates to legal entities established according to foreign law.
 On certain conditions for the application of this exit levy these entities are still deemed for a period of up to 10 years after moving their registered office to be established in the Netherlands.
 The bill provides for a retroactive effect up to 8 December 2021.
-Parliament is currently still debating the bill.
+Parliament is still debating the bill.